Nico-Shock/Switch-Jailbreaking-Toturial/README.md

 Make sure your switch can be jailbroken.
 [IsMySwitchPatched](https://ismyswitchpatched.com/).

-# SD card setup
+# SD Card Setup

-1. download the Blue Edition RCM Pack [Blue Edition RCM Pack](https://github.com/glitched-nx/Blue_Edition_2__RCM_V1/releases).
+1. Download the Clean RCM Pack from [Clean RCM Pack](https://github.com/Nico-Shock/Clean-RCM-Pack/releases/).
-2. now drag all the data to the root of the SD card.
+2. Copy all the data to the root directory of the SD card.

 # Prepare and start RCM mode